 - works documentation (work order, shop order release, material issue release and route cards for parts and assemblies);

-- shop floor control and management and others like costing, maintenance management, logistics management and MIS.
+- shop floor control and management, and others like costing, maintenance, logistics, and MIS.

 Also, the modules of ERP include areas such as: